 The Association for Talent Development, Chicagoland Chapter, is the oldest chapter of ATD.
 Founded in 1943, ATDChi is proud to be one of three largest chapters in the nation, and is among the most influential.
 With membership of approximately 500 learning and development professionals in Chicagoland, ATDChi provides a forum for networking and the exchange of professional development opportunities and resources.

-ATDChi is the premier community for workplace learning and performance professionals in the Midwest, with our professional development, service and leadership recognized throughout the United States.
+ATDChi is the premier community for workplace learning and performance professionals in the Midwest.
+We strive to have our professional development opportunities, services and leaderships recognized throughout the United States.

 ATDChi provides its members with the knowledge, skills, tools and resources necessary to ensure ongoing professional development, and the ability to deliver exceptional value to their organizations in the area of workplace learning and performance.

 ATDChi is governed by its Constitution, which was updated in 2014.
 Open the PDF.